Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

     // we don't need to unpack the values, since
     // in the next step we already `and` with
-    // with mask where the doc id and group are
+    // with mask where the doc ID and group are
     // zeroed
     p0 | p1
 }